Skip to content

 For those people who have not been bankrupt before, an automatic discharge can take place after nine months if the creditors, Superintendent of Bankruptcy, or your Trustee have not opposed your discharge and you have received insolvency counselling.

 The law allows for a formal process of declaring insolvency by filing either a consumer proposal or an assignment in bankruptcy.
-Declaring insolvency is a last resort for the overcomitted debtor because of the social stigma attached to this drastic measure and of the detrimental effect on the bankrupt’s credit rating.
-However, bankruptcy may be the only alternative for individuals or families that do not have enough income to cover their regular living expenses and also repay their debts in full.
+Declaring insolvency is a last resort for the overcommitted debtor because of the social stigma attached to this drastic measure and its detrimental effect on the bankrupt’s credit rating.
+However, bankruptcy may be the only alternative for individuals or families with insufficient income to cover their regular living expenses and repay their debts in full.

 Bankruptcy and Power of Attorney

-Did you know that if you hold Power of Attorney for someone and you file for Bankruptcy that Power of Attorney is no longer valid?
-Just, another reason to investigate Bankruptcy very carefully before you go down that road!
+Did you know that if you hold Power of Attorney for someone and you file for Bankruptcy, that Power of Attorney is no longer valid?
+This is another reason to investigate Bankruptcy carefully before you go down that road!

-Bankruptcy is a sad economic fact of Canadian life and for the most part financial insolvency is not about money, it is about circumstances in life.
-Just remember your credit rating is not a reflection of your personal worth, it is a credit industry tool.
+Bankruptcy is a sad economic fact of Canadian life, and for the most part, financial insolvency is not about money but about circumstances in life.
+Just remember your credit rating is not a reflection of your personal worth.
+It is a credit industry tool.

 WHAT PEOPLE ARE SAYING